Skip to content

 • How quickly do I need to sell?

-• Is my car likely to appeal to private buyers (e.g., rare, well-maintained, or enthusiast models)?
+• Is my car likely to appeal to private buyers – is it particularly well maintained, rare or likely to appeal to enthusiasts?

 • Do I have outstanding finance to settle?